Twitter buys mobile ads company MoPub for $350 million

-SAN FRANCISCO (Reuters) - Twitter has bought online mobile-ad exchange MoPub, the company said in a blog post Monday.
+SAN FRANCISCO, Sept 10 (Reuters) - Twitter has bought online mobile-ad exchange MoPub, the company said in a blog post Monday.

 The San Francisco-based companies did not disclose terms, but a person familiar with the matter said Twitter paid $350 million in stock for MoPub.